 These two studies alone won’t end the carbs vs. calories debate, but while the debate rages on, I’m standing with Eades, who sums it up perfectly…

 “Until new research comes along definitely overriding this paper, I’m going to continue my own regimen of restricted carb dieting and recommend you do the same.”

 Remember keep an open mind to new ideas, but ALWAYS do your own homework… and combine that with common sense to figure out what’s best for YOU.

 Jonny Bowden, PhD, CNS

 - does cutting calories burn belly fat (2)

-- what calories burn faster (1)
+- carbs or fat burn faster (1)

 - doescuttingbackoncarbsburnfat (1)

 - does protein burn fat faster (1)

 - does high fat low carb burn fat faster (1)